togakangaroo/curriculum/units/3-CSS/lessons/project-part-b/README.md

 ##Scope

-This project involves taking the page created in previous lessons using General Assembly's Dash program and adapting it to use Twitter Bootstrap.
+This project involves taking the "About me" created in lesson 2 and adapting it to use Twitter Bootstrap.
 The objective of this project is to get our students more practice with Bootstrap and also to teach them about the standard layout of a page (header, body, footer, etc).

 ##Before Class